 For people who are filing their taxes alone for the first time, it might be a good idea to have someone else look over them before submitting them.
 TurboTax software often will do double-checks for people, but having another look by someone is beneficial to make sure everything was entered incorrectly so that a person does not make the same mistakes the next year.

 Get an extension when needed

 Because doing taxes alone can be a big task for the first time, it might be necessary for some people to get an extension on their due date for the first year.
-Extensions can be applied for to help people make sure they have done everything correctly to get the best end result.
+Extensions can be applied to help people make sure they have done everything correctly to get the best result.